 Continuous positive airway pressure (CPAP)

-Continuous positive airway pressure is the leading treatment for sleep apnea.
-This therapy uses mild air pressure to keep the airways open.
-The individual wears a mask over their mouth, nose, or both.
-The mask is connected by a tube to a CPAP machine that supplies the tube with a positive flow of air.
+CPAP is the leading treatment for sleep apnea.
+This therapy uses mild air pressure to keep a person’s airway open.
+A person wears a mask that connects to a CPAP machine via a tube to supply a positive flow of air.

-According to the National Sleep Foundation, most insurance companies will cover CPAP treatment.
+According to the National Sleep Foundation, most insurance companies cover CPAP treatment.

-Preventing Cheyne-Stokes respiration involves preventing the medical conditions that are associated with it, including heart failure and stroke.
+Preventing Cheyne-Stokes respiration involves stopping the medical conditions associated with it, including heart failure and stroke.
 People with these health issues should ensure they follow their treatment plan to help manage their symptoms.

-Avoiding exposure to heavy metals and other toxins, which can cause toxic encephalopathy, will also help prevent the condition.
+Additionally, avoiding exposure to heavy metals and other toxins, which can cause toxic encephalopathy, may also help prevent the condition.